 On a parallel track, MCE submitted an application to administer funds as an independent program administrator, an option which was clarified by SB 790 (2011) and reinforced in a recent CPUC Decision on CCA and Energy Efficiency.
-This suite of programs offers energy efficiency services for multi-family, small commercial and single family sectors with financing programs available to support all programs.
-MCE plans to grow the energy efficiency and local program department over time.
+This suite of programs offers energy efficiency services for multi-family, small commercial and single family sectors with financing

-In the long term, new technologies such as wave or tidal energy may become economically feasible as well.
+&lt;sup>3 In the long term, new technologies such as wave or tidal energy may become economically feasible as well.